Why Should You Protect Sensitive Data Like PII, Credit Card with Tokenization?

 It all starts with a simple HTML form and some basic JavaScript to collect any data.
 The same goes for even sensitive data.
 In the old world, sensitive data goes from the browser/app to a server API endpoint and gets passed around to multiple services until it hits the service that is the single source of truth.
 All those services touch sensitive data when they don't need to touch it; thereby increasing the security and compliance risk burden of the company

 In the new world, the sensitive data is accepted via input fields that are part of an iFrame.
 The Tokenization provider hosts this iFrame.
-For example: As Strac is the Tokenization provider, Strac provides UI Components.
+For example: As Strac is the data Tokenization provider, Strac provides UI Components.
 With Strac's UI Components, the parent page can never access sensitive data; therefore, sensitive data will never touch the business' server.
 Strac will tokenize the sensitive data and return those tokens to the UI application.

 In the PII/PHI world, displaying data collected from customers/patients is pretty standard.
 For example: showing the last 4 of the SSN or Date of Birth or as simple as first/last name.
 Since the sensitive data is tokenized with a Tokenization provider like Strac, the above Strac UI Components also take care of displaying sensitive data securely.